 This crater is small – width is only 44.8 m, full depth – 15.8 m.
 Now the crater is partly filled with sand.

-It is possible that Kamil crater is the only impact crater on Earth with such ejecta rays thanks to the very dry climate in desert.
+It is possible that the Kamil crater is the only impact crater on Earth with such ejecta rays thanks to the very dry climate in the desert.

-Exact age of crater is not known, but scientists estimate that it is younger than 5000 years – may be just three – two thousand years.
+Exact age of the crater is not known, but scientists estimate that it is younger than 5000 years – maybe just three – two thousand years.

 It was created by approximately 1.3 m wide iron meteorite, falling obliquely.
-Weight of this iron piece was some 5 – 10 tonnes and it fell with a speed of some 11 – 12 km per second.
+The weight of this iron piece was some 5 – 10 tonnes and it fell with a speed of some 11 – 12 km per second.

-According to earlier calculations such meteorites in atmosphere should divide in smaller pieces and melt – and in most cases they do.
+According to earlier calculations such meteorites in the atmosphere should divide into smaller pieces and melt – and in most cases they do.
 But there are cases when such meteorites behave like bullets and hit the ground with terrible force.

-This happened in a case of Kamil meteorite.
+This happened in the case of the Kamil meteorite.
 Although it was as large as a fridge, it smashed the hard sandstone and created a hole large enough to hide a large house in it.

-This iron meteorite has ataxitic structure – e.g. it does not have the amazing Widmanstätten pattern which characteristic for many other iron meteorites.
-The meteorite mass though has inclusions of schreibersite, troilite and daubréelite crystals – all are rare minerals which are found only in meteorites.
+This iron meteorite has ataxitic structure – e.g. it does not have the amazing Widmanstätten pattern which is characteristic of many other iron meteorites.
+The meteorite mass though has inclusions of schreibersite, troilite, and daubréelite crystals – all are rare minerals that are found only in meteorites.